 The sample code provided during pre-sales and with the product downloads are working samples that will provide results as long as they are properly configured and in a runtime environment suitable for the APIs being reviewed.
 However, they should not be deployed or used as a “connector” or “plug-in” ultimately delivered to the customer as a finished solution.
 Our samples are populated with numerous pre-populated data elements to make testing the sample in a development environment more meaningful, but they must be modified or removed based on the business needs of the client installation.

-There is sufficient documentation for our supported samples (C#, Java and PHP) —located in the Doc or Document directories of the downloaded sample or product—that describes how each of the elements used in sample APIs work, as well as descriptions of the methods, classes, and properties that can be deployed.

 Getting Started

-The more complex part of planning your integration with the AvaTax SDK Adapter is determining:
+The more complex part of planning your integration with the AvaTax Ruby SDK Adapter is determining:

 when to call the AvaTax web service,